Planula

-A planula is the free-swimming, flattened, ciliated, bilaterally symmetric larval form of various cnidarian species and also in some species of Ctenophores, which are not closely related to cnidarians.
-Some groups of Nemerteans also produce larvae that are very similar to the planula, which are called planuliform larva.
+A planula is the free-swimming, flattened, ciliated, bilaterally symmetric larval form of various cnidarian species and some species of ctenophores (such as in genus Lampea), which are not closely related to cnidarians.
+Some groups of nemerteans also produce larvae that are very similar to the planula, which are called planuliform larva.
 In a few cnidarian clades, like Aplanulata and the parasitic Myxozoa, the planula larval stage has been lost.